rsanheim/rsanheim.github.com/_posts/2012-11-27-seven-months-at-github.markdown

 ---
 layout: post
-title: "Six Months at Github"
+title: "Seven Months at Github"
 ---

-I just recently passed my six month anniversary at GitHub.
+I just recently passed my seven month anniversary at GitHub.
 It has been an amazing ride so far.
 GitHub is a pretty special company, and I thought I would take a moment to reflect on what makes it special and some lessons I have learned over the past half year.